-“I am learning to trust that my voice as a songwriter is a combination of my conscious and unconscious mind.
-More and more I find that when I tell my story from both of these realms, it has wider breadth, deeper impact, and resonates more clearly.
+“I am learning to trust that my voice as a songwriter.
+Be who i am. trust the stories and follow no trends.
+More and more I find that when I tell my true story, it has wider breadth, deeper impact, and resonates more clearly.

 After years of creating, I do feel as though I’ve honed a way of writing and performing that has identifiable themes and expresses my quirky uniqueness.